 Remember when trying on coats at a store or ordering online, that you need to think about what you will be wearing underneath.
 Choose a coat that has a looser fit so it can easily fit over bulky sweaters, fleeces, and layers.
 If you choose a coat that is too close fitting, it may feel uncomfortably snug when zipped or buttoned up.

-Brands we personally use and trust for winter coats are Columbia (search men’s styles / women’s styles), The North Face (search men’s options / women’s styles), and Trespass (search men’s styles / women’s options).
+Brands we personally use and trust for winter coats are Columbia (search men’s styles / women’s styles), The North Face (search men’s options / women’s styles), and Eddie Bauer (search men’s styles / women’s options).

 If you don’t have a proper winter coat, this is one investment I would definitely make before going to Finland in the winter!
 This should be a top priority on your winter Finland packing list.